I’m a long-time Seattle local with solid recommendations on how to visit Seattle on a budget!

 Tip #1 – Use Seattle’s Public Transit

-Seattle’s public transit system is solid, and taking advantage of it is one of the best cost-saving Seattle travel tips I can give.
+Seattle public transportation is solid, and taking advantage of it is one of the best cost-saving Seattle travel tips I can give.
 Between the link light rail, buses, Seattle Center monorail, and streetcars, you can get practically anywhere you need within the city, saving you the cost of a rental car.

 See my guide to how to get around Seattle for a rundown of how to use the city’s public transportation options.